2022-GP1-14/2022_GP1_14/README.md

 # 🛠 technology
 By using the Unity game engine which provides us with a powerful cross-platform IDE and using C# language for coding the script.

-launching instructions (briefly).Adding Sprint-1 files

 ### Built With

 [![My Skills](https://skills.thijs.gg/icons?i=vscode,cs)](https://skills.thijs.gg)

+# Instructions fo  Installation
+launching instructions (briefly).Adding Sprint-1 files